plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 ## How to Run

 1. Clone the repository
-2. Install Python and required packages found in requirement.txt file.
-You can type pip install -r requirements.txt in your terminal to install the necessary versions of the libraries.
+2. Install Python
+3. Type pip install -r requirements.txt in your terminal to install the necessary versions of the libraries used in the project.
-3. Do not forget to set your working directory, each file provides code that with minimal changes can get you there.
+4. Run the .py files in this order: altman_z_score.py -> merton_dd.py -> var_and_es.py -> correlations_between_measures.py